Bylaws of the British Rorschach Society

 3.2

-Associate members will have a graduate degree in psychology.
+Associate members will have an undergraduate degree in psychology.

-Honorary members will be invited to join the British Rorschach Society in recognition of their scientific contribution and academic contributions, at the proposal of the Executive Board and following election by the Assembly of Delegates.
+Honorary members will be invited to join the British Society for the Rorschach and Projective Methods in recognition of their scientific contributions and academic contributions, at the proposal of the Executive Board and following election at the annual general meeting (AGM).

 3.4